Royal Darwin Hospital: History

 of staff residences began following shortly after.
 Casuarina Hospital became fully operational on 20 May 1980, with the official opening by Prime Minister Malcolm Fraser occurring on 19 September.
 On 1 January 1982, the Casuarina Hospital name was changed to Darwin Hospital.
 Following the Royal Assent on 10 January 1984, the hospital became Royal Darwin Hospital.

 During 2003, The Royal Darwin Hospital underwent a $43 million major redevelopment that included construction of a new Emergency Department and an expanded Intensive Care Unit.
 A coronary care unit, an additional Operating Theatre suite, a new Imaging Department and a 12-bed Hospice were also added.

 The Royal Darwin Hospital is also home of the National Critical Care and Trauma Response Centre funded by the Australian Government after the hospital's efforts associated with the 2002 Bali bombings.

+Recent developments

+In November 2025, Severe Tropical Cyclone Fina caused damage to parts of Royal Darwin Hospital, including sections of an exterior brick facade.
+Engineers conducted structural inspections following the incident, including assessments to the rwhole building.
+The incident prompted renewed public discussion regarding the condition of the aging structure and long-term future of the facility, which has been in operation for nearly 50 years.

 Services

 Royal Darwin Hospital is the largest hospital in the Northern Territory, and employs over 1500 people.
-Some of the services at the hospital are Anaesthetics, Cardiology, Emergency, Intensive Care and Surgery, Medicine, Pathology and Radiology and many other services.
+Some of the services at the hospital are Anaesthetics, Cardiology, Emergency, Palliative care, Intensive Care and Surgery, Medicine, Pathology and Radiology and many other services.

 Royal Darwin also fosters relationships with Darwin's other hospitals, including the Darwin Private Hospital.

+In 2026, workforce expansion initiatives across the Northern Territory included the recruitment of more than 200 additional doctors supporting hospitals in the NT public health system.